Dr Helen Shaw

 I am a Lecturer/ Assistant Professor in Biogeography and Palaeoecology in ICARUS and the Department of Geography at Maynooth University, a post I have held since moving to Ireland from Wales in 2017.
 I am also Associate Dean for Teaching and Learning in the Faculty of Social Sciences.

-I then worked as a researcher at the International Centre for the Uplands in Cumbria, where I gained interdisciplinary experience and developed my interest in social-ecological systems and resilience.
+Following my PhD I worked as a researcher at the International Centre for the Uplands in Cumbria, where I gained interdisciplinary experience and developed my interest in social-ecological systems and resilience.
 The work was focused on the sustainable management of upland systems via information flow between research and land managers.
-Whilst working at the centre I developed conferences on sustainable upland management, resilience in the uplands and adaptation to climate change as well as workshops on various themes including barriers to innovative planning in national parks.
+Whilst working at the centre I developed conferences on sustainable upland management, resilience in the uplands and adaptation to climate change as well as workshops on various themes including barriers to innovative planning development in national parks.

 I am currently working on several research projects and themes:

 1. Understanding of the representation of biodiversity in pollen diagrams.
 This work focuses on pollen representation of herbaceous species and the grazing signal of coprophilous fungal spores.
-2. Understanding the provenance and processes of change in ancient woodlands.

-3. Developing site histories for peat bogs in Ireland for community education and development
+3. Developing site histories for peat bogs in Ireland for community education and development in which I contributed palaeoecological information from a study at Lullymore to the Biodiversity Boardwalk info panels at Lullymore Heritage and Discovery Park.

 https://www.researchgate.net/profile/Helen_Shaw2